lm3nitro/Projects/New/Bash/Sendmail.md

+# Sendmail

 ![Pasted image 20241017154807](https://github.com/user-attachments/assets/d778703c-e783-4692-b240-0aadd2ae876e)

-SendEmail is a lightweight, command line SMTP email client.
-If you have the need to send email from a command line, this free program is perfect: simple to use and feature rich.
-It was designed to be used in bash scripts, batch files, Perl programs and web sites, but is quite adaptable and will likely meet your requirements.
+Sendmail is a lightweight, command line SMTP email client.
+If you have the need to send emails from a command line, this free program is perfect: simple to use and feature rich.
+It can also be used in bash scripts, batch files, Perl programs, and so much more.

+## Introduction

-## Installing  Sendmail:
+## Installing SendMail

+To get started, I will be installing Sendmail:

 ```
  sudo apt install sendmail mailutils sendmail-bin
 ```

 ![Pasted image 20241017155004](https://github.com/user-attachments/assets/3562f6cf-8d7b-4d17-ae63-d4d9c880742e)

-# Create Gmail authentication file:
+Once that is installed, I created a Gmail authentication file:

-### NOTE:
+> [!NOTE]

- Elevate to the root user, as most of these commands will require root access – even when changing directories where needed.
+> Elevate to the root user, as most of these commands will require root access – even when changing directories where needed.

 ```
 sudo su
 ```

-### Making a new directory where we will store the Gmail configuration file, then change into it:
+After, I made a new directory where I will store the Gmail configuration file.
+I then navigated to it:

 ```
 mkdir -m 700 /etc/mail/authinfo/
 cd /etc/mail/authinfo/
 ```

-It should look like this at the end:
+This is what it looks like at the end:

 ![Pasted image 20241017142221](https://github.com/user-attachments/assets/c37ee863-13b7-4415-884d-a86d67f952d3)

-### Creating a new file with nano or your preferred text editor that will contain our authentication info.
-To keep it simple, we’ll call ours `gmail-auth`:
+I then created a new file that will contain the authentication info.
+To keep it simple, I called mine `gmail-auth`:

 ```
 nano gmail-auth
 ```

 ![Pasted image 20241017142512](https://github.com/user-attachments/assets/723b3910-cb71-4f99-8177-72db80877375)

+> [!NOTE]
-Note: The gmail-auth.db file show on the screenshot above is a file that is created only after the configuration parameter has been passed to the file /etc/mail/sendmail.mc under MAILER_DEFINITIONS and then executing the make -C /etc/mail witch will rebuild the configuration using the parameter specify.
+> The gmail-auth.db file show on the screenshot above is a file that is created only after the configuration parameter has been passed to the file /etc/mail/sendmail.mc under MAILER_DEFINITIONS and then executing the make -C /etc/mail witch will rebuild the configuration using the parameter specify.

-#### Inside this file, paste the following template and then edit it with your own information.
-Specifically, enter your Gmail address and password:
+Inside this file, I pasted the following template and then edited with my own information.
+Specifically, entering my Gmail address and app password.

-Syntax:
+> [!IMPORTANT]
+> I already had an app password configured in my gmail account.
+If you plan to do this for yourself, this will be needed.
+I provided information on this process under **SSMTP.md**

+This is the syntax I used:

 ```
 AuthInfo: "U:root" "I:YOUR GMAIL EMAIL ADDRESS" "P:YOUR PASSWORD"
 ```

-#### Creating a hash map for the above authentication file:
+Next, I needed to create a hash map for the above authentication file:

 ```
 makemap hash gmail-auth < gmail-auth
 ```

- The Gmail authentication is setup, moving on to configuring Sendmail.
+Now that the Gmail authentication is setup, I needed to configure Sendmail.

-# Configure Sendmail:
+## Configure SendMail:

-### Next, edit the file in `/etc/mail/sendmail.mc`:
+To configure Sendmail, I edited the file in `/etc/mail/sendmail.mc`:

 ```
 nano /etc/mail/sendmail.mc
 ```

-### Pasting the following lines  down "MAILER_DEFINITIONS" line:
+I pasted the following lines under "MAILER_DEFINITIONS":

 ![Pasted image 20241017143546](https://github.com/user-attachments/assets/6f07dd8e-914a-437b-b97c-a44adaf65dfd)

 ```
 define(`SMART_HOST',`[smtp.gmail.com]')dnl